-PHA will identify participants whose identity verification has failed by reviewing EIV's

-Identity Verification Report on a monthly basis.
+The HACP will identify participants whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.

-PHA will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the participant.
-When PHA determines that discrepancies exist due to PHA errors such as spelling errors or incorrect birth dates, the errors will be corrected promptly.
+The HACP will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the participant.
+When the HACP determines that discrepancies exist due to tHACP errors such as spelling errors or incorrect birth dates, the errors will be corrected promptly.